hippke/tls/README.md

 ![image](https://raw.githubusercontent.com/hippke/tls/master/docs/source/frontpage_rescaled.png)

 ## Installation

-The stable version can be installed via pip: `pip install transitleastsquares`
+The stable version can be installed via pip:

 To get the latest version, use
 ```